Skip to Content

 • Are noticing that their work is becoming more environmental, but don’t expect to see drastic changes.

-• Doubt they would be qualified most green jobs; though they believe that they have transferable skills they could contribute.
+• Doubt they would be qualified for most green jobs; though they believe that they have transferable skills they could contribute.

 • Are expecting new green jobs to be more suited to and appealing for young people and those already working in low-carbon sectors.